joevus/portfolio-ideabox/README.md

 This is a portfolio site for Joe Hoskisson.
-Take a look at what I do.
+It's in progress.

+Right now, main feature is a tool to draw frames of animates with HTML Canvas and play them back.

+Built with React.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).